-At the best offshore sports betting sites, you’re going to get over 600 football props to choose from, with the list growing each day as Super Bowl Sunday approaches.
+Our guide to Super Bowl prop bets will direct you to the best offshore sports betting sites, where there'll be over 600 football props to choose from come February, with the list growing each day as the big game approaches.
 Whether you’re a new bettor or an NFL old-timer, the Super Bowl prop bet sheets available online will have you calling audibles and going deep all the way to kickoff.

 Where To Bet On Super Bowl Prop Bets